 RECOMMENDATION NUMBER 2003-136 AUDIT RECOMMENDATION IMPLEMENTATION STATUS 1 MWD should complete the implementation of its new ethics office and ensure that it complies with requirements in state law.
 Not implemented 2 MWD should continue its recent efforts to inform district employees about the ethics office and its functions.
-Implemented IJ 3 MWD should develop formal written policies and procedures regarding how investigations are to be conducted, and under what circumstances an external investigator will be hired.
+Implemented U 3 MWD should develop formal written policies and procedures regarding how investigations are to be conducted, and under what circumstances an external investigator will be hired.
 Partially Implemented ETHICS OFFICE 4 MWD should review the ethics policies in the administrative code and in the operating policy and ensure that it presents ethics policies consistently.
-Not implemented ETHIC 5 Once it hires a permanent ethics officer, MWD should ensure that he or she reports directly to the entire board, both verbally and in writing, in addition to the ethics subcommittee to ensure the fullest visibility of ethics issues.
+Not implemented E 5 Once it hires a permanent ethics officer, MWD should ensure that he or she reports directly to the entire board, both verbally and in writing, in addition to the ethics subcommittee to ensure the fullest visibility of ethics issues.
 Implemented 6 MWD should establish a reliable process for ensuring that all employees in designated positions submit statements of economic interest.
-Implemented 7 MWD should issue an annual report to the public and interested legislators, such as those representing the areas served by the district, on its ethics office's compliance with state law.
-Partially Implemented 1 To ensure consistent hiring practices, MWD should develop comprehensive and current policies and procedures for hiring, including: 1a Consolidate policies and procedures into a single human resources policies and procedures manual.
-Not implemented 1b Ensure that policies and procedures fully address the potential for favoritism or the appearance of favoritism.
+Implemented 7 Partially Implemented 1 To ensure consistent hiring practices, MWD should develop comprehensive and current policies and procedures for hiring, including: 1a Consolidate policies and procedures into a single human resources policies and procedures manual.
+Not implemented 1b • Ensure that policies and procedures fully address the potential for favoritism or the appearance of favoritism.
 Not implemented 1c Work to resolve all disagreements with bargaining units over the existence of management bulletins.
-Implemented ICLES 1d Update job descriptions to ensure that they are accurate and current.
-Partially implemented PERSONNEL POLICIES 2 MWD should work with recruiters to ensure that it has established a reasonable time for completing recruitments, including those involving external applicant pools.
-Not implemented NNOS 3 MWD should ensure that it follows its hiring policies and maintains written documentation that it did so.
+Implemented ICIES 1d Update job descriptions to ensure that they are accurate and current.
+Partially implemented PERSONNEL POLICIES 2 MWD should work with recruiters to ensure that it has established a reasonable time frame for completing recruitments, including those involving external applicant pools.
+Not implemented SONNI 3 MWD should ensure that it follows its hiring policies and maintains written documentation that it did so.
 Not implemented PER 4 MWD should develop comprehensive policies and procedures for promotions, including steps to ensure that it documents reasonable justification for all promotional decisions.
 Partially Implemented 5 MWD should amend its grievance policy to require the establishment of time frames for resolving substantiated grievances.
 Not implemented 6 MWD should review and update all its policies and procedures periodically and develop a policy for communicating revisions to staff.
 Not implemented 7 MWD should provide a listing of separation agreements to the entire board, including the cost of all agreements.
 In addition, the board should establish a consistent policy for its approval of these agreements and should require the district to disclose all separation agreements to the full board.
 Not implemented